| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 washing (in hot water).
 With any type of bleach. thimble dried (at

-(2) Reliable evidence that the product or a fair sample of the productwas
+a high setting. and ironed with a cool iron): or (2) Reliable evidence that the product or a fair sample of the productwas

 harmed when cleaned by methods warned against on the label.
 However.